-Given that popular documents are often replicated in multiple servers in the network, we suggest that clients connect in parallel to several mirror sites for retrieving a document.
+Given that popular documents are often replicated in multiple servers in the network, we enable clients to connect in parallel to several mirror sites for retrieving a document.
 We presented a dynamic parallel-access that uses application-level negotiations to speedup document downloads, balance the load among servers, and avoid complex server selections.
-We evaluated the performance of dynamic parallel-access for different number of servers, document sizes, and network conditions.
-Dynamic parallel-access achieves significant speedups and has a performance that comes very close to the optimum performance of a parallel-access.
-Even when clients are connected through modem lines, a dynamic parallel-access offers a transmission time that is close to the transmission time of the fastest server without any server selection.
-A dynamic parallel-access can be easily implemented in the current Internet and does not require modifications of the content in the mirror sites, in contrast with the digital fountain approach [14].
+We evaluated the performance of a dynamic parallel-access for different number of servers, document sizes, and network conditions.
+Dynamic parallelaccess achieves dramatically speedups and has a performance that comes very close to the optimum performance of a parallel-access.
+Even when clients are connected through modem lines, a dynamic parallel-access offers a transmission time that is at least equal to the transmission time of the fastest server without any server selection.
+A dynamic parallel-access can be easily implemented in the current Internet and does not require modifications of content in the mirror sites, in contrast with the digital fountain approach [14].

 Fig. 11.
-Retrieval latency for a dynamic parallel-access scheme to M = 2 servers compared to a four parallel connections to the same server.
+Retrieval latency for a dynamic parallel-access scheme to M = 2 servers compared to a four parallel connection to the same server.
 S = 256 KBytes, B = 20.

-Future versions of our parallel-access will include pipelining of several blocks to avoid idle times.
-However, the expected improvement will not very high since a dynamic parallel-access without pipelining already gives transmission times that are very close to the optimum ones.
+Future versions of our parallel-access will include pipelining of several blocks to avoid idle round-trip-times.
+However, the expected improvement will not very high since a dynamic parallel-access without pipelining already gives transmission times which are very close to the optimum ones.
 To reduce the number of negotiations between the client and the servers, clients could keep track of the fastest server during the transmission of the first blocks and instead of using a fixed block size, dynamically increase the block size for the fast servers.
-This approach would require some more complexity at the client to track the fastest servers, but seems a natural extension to our scheme.
+This approach would require some more complexity at the client to track the fastest servers, but seems a natural extension to our work.